-- Step 1 Compute channel identifier which is the fully qualified name of the payload type (e.g., java.lang.String). - Step 2 Resolve channel identifier to channel name where the result of the previous step is used to select the appropriate value from the payload type mapping defined via mapping element. - Step 3 Resolve channel name to the actual instance of the MessageChannel where using ChannelResolver, the router will obtain a reference to a bean (which is hopefully a MessageChannel) identified by the result of the previous step.
+- Step 1 Compute channel identifier which is the fully qualified name of the payload type (e.g., java.lang.String). - Step 2 Resolve channel identifier to channel name where the result of the previous step is used to select the appropriate value from the payload type mapping defined via mapping element. - Step 3 Resolve channel name to the actual instance of the MessageChannel as a reference to a bean within the Application Context (which is hopefully a MessageChannel) identified by the result of the previous step.

-In other words each step feeds the next step until the process completes.
+In other words, each step feeds the next step until the process completes.